mal5482/2018CS109A_FinalProject_G18/EDA.md

 ```

 ## <a name="Demographics-Characteristics"></a> 2) Demographics Characteristics
-**In this part, we look at the distribution of six demographics characteristics within each diagnosis status: **<br>
+In this part, we look at the distribution of six demographics characteristics within each diagnosis status: <br>
-Gender, Marital Status, Race, Ethnicity, Age, and Education.
+**Gender, Marital Status, Race, Ethnicity, Age, and Education**.

 ```py
 # plots for demographics characteristics within each baseline diagnosis group